 Our first meeting is a chance for you to tell me about yourself and what has brought you to therapy at this point in time.
 We start where you are.
 You can find out more about my approach, ask questions, and get a sense of what it would be like for us to work together.
 In the first few sessions, we can talk more in depth about what you are currently struggling with, and I would also want to know a little about your early life.
-Therapy isn’t an archaeological dig, but often what is causing you trouble now has some connection to the past−especially your attitude towards yourself and patterns in relationships.
+Sometimes what is causing you trouble now has some connection to the past−especially your attitude towards yourself and patterns in relationships.

 What is my approach to therapy?

 Essentially, my approach is insight-oriented combined with offering practical strategies to support your discoveries.
 There are many theories and models of therapy but what is consistent across the research is that there is a positive correlation between the therapeutic relationship (our working alliance) and treatment outcomes.
 In other words, what seems to matter most is that you feel comfortable, respected, and safe, and that I am reliable, flexible, and trustworthy.
 That way, you can risk more vulnerability and honesty, and the work we do is more likely to lead in the direction you want.

 What kinds of problems do I deal with?

 Have a look at my Services page for a list of some of the problems that people come to see me about.
 I find that underlying most of these problems there are usually four basic issues that people are grappling with: